 Protect the Tooth Until You See a Dentist

-Schedule an Appointment with Your Dentist
+Schedule an Appointment With Our Dentist

 Even if the chip seems minor, it’s essential to have it evaluated by a professional.
 Dr. Keerthy Chilakamarry, DMD, at Hathorne Family Dental, can assess the damage and recommend the best treatment to restore your tooth.